AdaCore/training_material/courses/fundamentals_of_ada/170_tagged_derivation.rst

 Tagged Aggregate
 ------------------

-* Regular aggregate works - values must be given to all fields of the type hierarchy
+* All fields of the type hierarchy must have value

    .. code:: Ada

        type Root is tagged record